UtrechtUniversity/awesome-utrecht-university/README.md

 - [pcraster](https://github.com/pcraster/pcraster) - Environmental modeling software
 - [pdb-tools](https://github.com/haddocking/pdb-tools) - A dependency-free cross-platform swiss army knife for PDB files.
 - [recordlinkage](https://github.com/J535D165/recordlinkage) - A toolkit for record linkage and duplicate detection in Python
+- [Ricgraph](https://github.com/UtrechtUniversity/ricgraph) - With Ricgraph, you can create a graph from research information that is stored in various source systems.
+You can explore this graph and discover relations you were not aware of.
+For code, extensive documentation and videos follow the link.
 - [ShellChron](https://github.com/nielsjdewinter/ShellChron) - R package for constructing age models based on stable oxygen isotope records from accretionary carbonate archives
 - [Stitch](https://github.com/snijderlab/stitch) - A program for de novo sequencing of antibodies/proteins based on massspectrometry data.
 - [text_explainability](https://git.science.uu.nl/m.j.robeer/text_explainability) - A generic explainability architecture for explaining text machine learning models.